overthink/pbe/_posts/2013-12-02-nested-if-let-in-clojure.markdown

 ---
 layout: post
 title: Nested if-let in Clojure
+description: How to handle nested if-let calls cleanly in Clojure.
 ---

 At work today some code turned up that looked like this: